Bible Teaches Obedience to Law Regarding Marriage

 Somehow this man, and undoubtedly others, think that divorced women are somewhat tainted and less desirable for marriage partners than are never-married women.
 My friend and other divorced Christian women often suffer from a stigma derived from this one verse.
 She asked me what I thought of it.

-I’m not a Bible scholar, but I did relate my understanding of this biblical teaching.
-During the time the Bible was being written it was common for husbands and wives simply to abandon those they had legally married.
+I’m not a Bible scholar, but I shared my understanding of this biblical teaching.
+During the time the Bible was being written, it was common for husbands and wives simply to abandon those they had legally married.
 The term was “putting them away.”
 And this was done without any legal proceedings.
 According to Jewish law, the couple was still legally married even though he or she chose not to live with the other person.

 Matthew 5:31 reads, “Whosoever shall put away his wife (or abandon her) let him give her a writing of divorcement.”
 The terms “writing of divorcement” or “bill of divorcement” described the legal aspects of divorce.
 In other words, if a husband chose not to live with his legal wife, he should go through the proceedings of legal divorce.
 Otherwise, if after being abandoned, the woman should marry another man, she would be guilty of not only bigamy (having two husbands) but also of adultery or fornication, which were against the law.

 I tried to explain the two biblical verses another way.
-Suppose I choose not to live with my wife and we simply separated.
-If either of us remarried without legal proceedings we would be guilty of bigamy.
-If however, we were legally divorced we could then marry again, legally.
-I explained to my friend that fornication and adultery were also not only illegal at the time of the Bible but are still illegal in most states even though few people are prosecuted.
+Suppose I chose not to live with my wife, and we simply separated.
+If either of us remarried without legal proceedings, we would be guilty of bigamy.
+If, however, we were legally divorced we could then marry again, legally.
+I explained to my friend that fornication and adultery were also not only illegal at the time of the Bible but are still illegal in most states, even though few people are prosecuted.